-- If the business owns the car, personal use of the car by the employee must be documented and the company must report personal use by an employee—as an example, they drive the car to and from work—as taxable compensation on the employee's W-2.
+If the business owns the car, personal use of the car must be documented.
+The company must report personal use by an employee—as an example, they drive the car to and from work—as taxable compensation on the employee's W-2.

 Insurance for a company-owned car may be cheaper than for an employee-owned vehicle since businesses can get leased-car and multiple-car rates and other discounts.
 If a company-owned car is involved in an accident, the driver's personal insurance rates and liability are minimized, especially when drive other car insurance is added for the employee.

 Employee Ownership of the Vehicle

 The major benefit of employee ownership of a vehicle for business driving has been eliminated by the 2017 Tax Cuts and Jobs Act (TCJA), beginning in 2018 continuing through 2025.
 As noted above employees can no longer take a deduction on Schedule A for unreimbursed business expenses, including business driving expenses.